Maa Vindhyavasini Autonomous State Medical College

-Maa Vindhyavasini Autonomous State Medical College, also known as Government Medical College, Mirzapur, is a full-fledged tertiary government Medical college and hospital.
-It is located at Mirzapur in Uttar Pradesh, India.
-The college imparts the degree of Bachelor of Medicine and Surgery (MBBS).
-The yearly undergraduate student intake is 100.

-This college is spread on campus area of 20 acre and associated to Divisional Hospital Mirzapur.
+Maa Vindhyavasini Autonomous State Medical College (also known as Government Medical College, Mirzapur) is a public tertiary medical school and hospital located in Mirzapur, Uttar Pradesh, India.
+Established in 2021, the institution is spread across a 20 acre campus and is associated with the Divisional Hospital, Mirzapur.
+It has an annual undergraduate intake of 100 students.

-Courses

-This medical college undertakes the education and training of 100 students in MBBS courses.

-Affiliated
+Academics

+The college offers the Bachelor of Medicine, Bachelor of Surgery (MBBS) undergraduate degree course.
+Admission is based on merit through the National Eligibility cum Entrance Test (NEET-UG).
+The yearly student intake is 100.

+Affiliation

 The college is affiliated with Atal Bihari Vajpayee Medical University and is recognized by the National Medical Commission.